-Cyberbullying can range from embarrassing or cruel online posts or digital pictures, to online threats, harassment, and negative comments, to stalking through emails, Web pages, text, and IM (instant messaging).
-While any age group is vulnerable, teenagers and young adults are common victims, and cyber bullying is a growing problem in high schools and universities.
+Protect yourself from cyberbullying!
+Cyberbullying can range from embarrassing or cruel online posts or digital pictures, to online threats, harassment and negative comments, to stalking through emails, Web pages, text and IM (Instant Messages).
+While any age group is vulnerable, teenagers and young adults are common victims and cyberbullying is a growing problem in high schools and universities.

 Tell friends to stop cyberbullying.